Expertise in the Comfort Zone

 The architecture of the Mwanza General Hospital shows little apparent formal relation to the site or to Tanzanian culture, forms, or materials.
 Sitting on a hill, the imposing nine-storey concrete ward tower appears to signal a new beginning for a nation that aspired to improve healthcare outcomes and to modernize, following the new ideology stemming from national independence.
 At the same time, although it is difficult to determine why the Hospital looks the way it does, the building itself could be read as both a symbol of progress and a banner advertising future trade relations with West Germany.
 Further, the construction of a teaching hospital in Mwanza represented an opportunity for the development of expertise on many fronts.

 Judging from the diversity of books related to indigenous and vernacular architecture in the IFT Library, it is clear that Lippsmeier was familiar with, and even impressed by, the diversity and sophistication of building techniques within the Global South.
 Although most publications within the IFT library on the topic of indigenous and vernacular building techniques are by authors from the Global North, they present a valuable archive of information and ideologies.
 Likewise, although the finer nuances of traditional architecture might have been overlooked by foreign authors, these publications pay close attention to the importance of solar shading and natural ventilation in creating habitable vernacular architecture in tropical regions.
-For millennia, these two basic principles have guided the construction of buildings between the Tropics of Capricorn and Cancer, which have functioned successfully without mechanical air conditioning.
+For millennia, these two principles have guided the construction of buildings between the Tropics of Capricorn and Cancer, which have functioned successfully without mechanical air conditioning.
 In designing the Mwanza General Hospital, Lippsmeier took these principles into account, while also implementing a new quantitative methodology for relating the building to the environment in which it sits.

 Built on the shore of Lake Victoria, the hospital was designed to take advantage of the natural breeze and to operate with minimal mechanical systems, which Lippsmeier argued were prone to failure and relied on electricity that was often scarce, if at all available.
 Instead, by physically responding to local climatological trends, the hospital enclosed its own “comfortable” microclimate.
 In Tropenbau, Lippsmeier outlines a process to design buildings suitable for a certain tropical climate, in three phases: information, analysis, and design.

-This method synthesizes approaches from previous works on tropical architecture1 and presents a highly systematized approach congruent with the climate-driven design philosophy of the Architectural Association school of Tropical Studies.2 According to Lippsmeier’s approach, the major tectonic expression was driven by location-specific climatic design requirements, in this case ensuring that the facades of the Hospital were exposed to minimum solar radiation and that the enveloped enclosed a zone of climatic comfort.
+This method synthesizes approaches from previous works on tropical architecture1 and presents a highly systematized approach congruent with the climate-driven design philosophy of the Architectural Association School of Tropical Studies.2 According to Lippsmeier’s approach, the major tectonic expression was driven by location-specific climatic design requirements, in this case ensuring that the facades of the Hospital were exposed to minimum solar radiation and that the enveloped enclosed a zone of climatic comfort.
 Lippsmeier determined these requirements by relating site-specific information and local climatological data to two types of diagrams representing solar path and thermal comfort.
 He then arranged the orthographic layout of the plan with respect to a diagrammatic representation of the apparent solar path specific to Mwanza, providing an architectural volume with minimal surface area exposed to direct sunlight.
-Cantilevered balconies, functioning as brise-soleils, project outward from the façade at a distance derived through graphic calculation, so as to completely shade the primary mass of the hospital, except for during the coolest months.
+Cantilevered balconies, functioning as brise-soleils, project outward from the facade at a distance derived through graphic calculation, so as to completely shade the primary mass of the hospital, except for during the coolest months.
 Furthermore, lifts and stairwells are located at the east and west ends to provide a buffer space between the primary volume of the building and the surfaces with greatest exposure to solar radiation.
 In this way, the logic of the building in plan emerges directly from a gnomonic projection of the sun relative to the hospital.
-While this practice of orienting buildings with respect to sun-path is an ancient one, and almost all vernacular architecture in warm climates presents a locally-specific strategy to mitigate solar heat gains, Lippsmeier’s use of solar diagrams provides a specialized method of expertise.
+While this practice of orienting buildings with respect to sun-path is an ancient one, and almost all vernacular architecture in warm climates presents a locally specific strategy to mitigate solar heat gains, Lippsmeier’s use of solar diagrams provides a specialized method of expertise.
 Furthermore, Lippsmeier organized the buildings of the Mwanza General Hospital following the underlying mechanics of the modernist grid derived from European planning techniques.

 Beyond orientation with a solar grid and the use of balconies as brise-soleils, Lippsmeier justified other design choices, such as the construction method, the materials, and the envelope design, as part of a climatic strategy that would keep the temperature and humidity of building interiors within a specific comfort zone solely by “natural means.”
 He derived this strategy from a graphic overlay of numeric data related to meteorology, psychrometrics, and human physiology to create a precise spatial field on to which the envelope of the hospital should hypothetically enclose.
-However, in practice, the alignment between the theoretical comfort zone, and the realized interior microclimate of the completed building depended greatly on the expert’s intuition and subjective interpretation of the climatic data.
+However, in practice, the alignment between the theoretical comfort zone and the realized interior microclimate of the completed building depended greatly on the expert’s intuition and subjective interpretation of the climatic data.
 Lippsmeier himself explains this sort of educated guesswork in Tropenbau, stating that “a comparison of [meteorological data] together with a combination of experience and deduction produces useful results.”3 In this way, the climatic diagrams function more as tools of divination than as precise scientific instruments.
 On further consideration, it becomes apparent that highly empirical climatological modelling and precisely calculated climatic comfort charts, while useful in designing mechanical air-conditioning systems, provide little predictive power of user comfort when the building itself is expected to function passively using natural breezes.
 In his effort to design a “naturally” ventilated building using the same tools as a mechanically controlled air-conditioned building, Lippsmeier’s design process was based on problematic assumptions about the way natural systems function, derived from two-dimensional graphic representations of climate.

 Victor Olgyay.
 Design with Climate: Bioclimatic Approach to Architectural Regionalism (Princeton: Princeton University Press, 1963). ↩